SynchronetBBS/sbbs/README.md

 ###Configuration

 - Ensure that the *guest* user specified in the [web] section of *ctrl/modopts.ini* exists and has only the permissions that you want an unauthenticated visitor from the web to have.
 This user probably shouldn't be able to post messages, and definitely shouldn't be able to post to networked message areas.
-- Look at those *xtrn_sections* in the [web] section of *ctrl/modopts.ini*.
-They should be the *internal codes* of all External Programs sections that you want to make available to authenticated users via the web.
-(You probably don't have an *erotic* External Programs area, but if you do ... that's cool.)
+- Customise the *xtrn_blacklist* setting in the [web] section of *ctrl/modopts.ini*.
+This is a comma-separated list of *internal codes* of any programs (or Online Program Sections) that you wish to *exclude* from your games page.

 ###Customization